Review: InCell is a colorful and educational trip through human cells

 Cons: Prone to dizziness, limited educational use, head-tilting method in Cardboard takes a while to get used to while using.

-InCell takes you into the micro world of a human cell where you fight viruses by racing through the cell.
-Nival Inc's description of InCell as a great way to "start your acquaintance with Cardboard VR or receive new virtual reality impressions," could not be more true.
+InCell takes you into the micro world of a human cell, where you fight viruses by racing through the cell.
+Nival Inc. 's description of InCell as a great way to "start your acquaintance with Cardboard VR or receive new virtual reality impressions" could not be more true.

-Nival is a VR developer that also made InMind VR and Defenders: Tower Defense Origins.
+Nival is a VR developer who also made InMind VR and Defenders: Tower Defense Origins.
 It's InCell VR is available for free for Android and iOS users, and it's compatible with View Master, Fibrum, Homido, Lakento, Archos, Durovis and others Cardboard-like headsets.
 If you don't have a VR controller, you play by tilting your head left and right.
 But even if you lack a VR headset, the game has a non-VR mode that lets you play by tapping the screen of your smart device.

 While the non-VR mode is still entertaining, what stood out to me the most in VR is the detailed and colorful interior you see as you race down microtubules.
 More than once, I was distracted from dodging obstacles as I kept looking at the surroundings—and then accidentally tilted my head into red obstacles.